unbit/uwsgi-docs/GCCGO.rst

 when the plugin is enabled a new go runtime is initialized after each fork()

-if a main Go function is available in the process address space it will be executed in the Go runtime, otherwise to control goes back to the uWSGI loop engine.
+if a ``main`` Go function is available in the process address space it will be executed in the Go runtime, otherwise the control goes back to the uWSGI loop engine.

 Why not plain go ?